• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-How do you get to the Gothic Quarter?
+How to get to the Gothic Quarter?